-- Spread the whipped cream on the four slices of bread.
+- Spread the whipped cream on each slice of bread.

-- On two slices of bread, arrange three or four similar-size strawberries diagonally across (keeping in mind you'll be cutting the sandwich and the line of strawberries in half to reveal the cross section.
+- On two of the four slices of bread, arrange three or four similar-size strawberries diagonally across (keeping in mind you'll be cutting the sandwich and the line of strawberries in half to reveal the cross section.
 (Arranging them diagonally versus vertically will determine whether you want to cut the sandwich into equal triangles or rectangles.)

-- Spread a few more spoonfuls of whipped cream on top of the strawberries to fill in the gaps between the fruits.
+- Spread a few more spoonfuls of whipped cream on top of the strawberries, filling in any empty space between them.

 - Combine the two strawberry-topped slices of bread with the remaining two slices of whipped cream-topped bread.

 - Refrigerate for at least one hour before slicing.
 This will allow the sandwich to firm up, and it will hold up better when cutting later on.

 - Open up the plastic wrap and cut off the crusts with a serrated bread knife.
 Then cut diagonally or vertically along the line of strawberries you arranged.
 For smaller sandwiches, you can cut each triangle in half again.